Postpartum Doula Matching

 - Prepare light meals, keep kitchen tidy

-- Teach infant massage techniques to mother for baby comfort and bonding
+- Teach infant massage techniques to the parent for baby comfort and bonding

-- Run errands with or for the mother
+- Run errands with or for the birthing parent

 - Give a gentle and relaxing foot or back massage